Skip to main content

 Pacific yew

-Alaska south through BC, Washington, Oregon, California, and northern Rocky Mountains; moist forest understories
+Alaska south through British Columbia, Washington, Oregon, California, and the northern Rocky Mountains; moist forest understories

 At a Glance